tdilauro/Simplified-wiki/Short-Client-Token.md

 The Short Client Token is a short string that identifies the bearer as a particular patron of a particular library.
 A Short Client Token can be used to prove a patron's identity to a third party that does not know anything about how that library verifies its patrons.

-The Short Client Token serves the same purpose as the JSON Web Token created by the TK.
+The Short Client Token serves the same purpose as the JSON Web Token created by the [[Vendor ID Service|https://docs.google.com/document/d/1j8nWPVmy95pJ_iU4UTC-QgHK2QhDUSdQ0OQTFR2NE_0/edit]].
 Unfortunately, these JWTs cannot be used to disassociate a device from an Adobe Account ID.
 Deactivating a device through Adobe requires a 'username' that must be less than 75 characters and a 'password' of less than 80 characters.
 In addition, certain characters cannot appear in the 'username' or 'password'.

-The Short Client Token is designed to provide the same basic security characteristics as TK, while being easily convertible into a 'username' portion and a 'password' portion.
+The Short Client Token is designed to provide the same basic security characteristics as a JWT from the Vendor Web Service, while being easily convertible into short 'username' and 'password' portions.

 A Short Client Token contains no personally identifyin information and cannot, on its own, identify the bearer as a particular human being.